centrebalearbiodiversitat/biodumpy/README.md

 ``biodumpy`` offers dedicated modules for each supported database, with each module featuring functions specifically designed for retrieving information from its respective source.
 The modules implemented so far are:

-- BOLD
-- COL
+- Barcode of life data system v4 (BOLD)
+- Catalogue of life (COL)
 - Crossref
-- GBIF
+- Global biodiversity information facility (GBIF)
 - iNaturalist
-- IUCN
-- NCBI
-- OBIS
+- International union for the conservation of nature (IUCN)
+- National center for biotechnology information (NCBI)
+- Ocean biodiversity information system (OBIS)
+- World register of marine species (WoRMS)
 - ZooBank

 This list can be expanded, thus suggestions and feedback are greatly appreciated.